directus-labs/guest-authoring/testimonial-widget/index.md

 }
 ```

-The `hooks.server.js` ensures that the required headers are added to every request sent from your frontend to the Directus server.
+The `hooks.server.js` ensures that request headers required by the Directus backend are added to every request sent from your frontend to the Directus server.

 Create a `.env` file in your project’s root directory and add the following to the file

 ```bash
 PUBLIC_APIURL='directus_server_url'